lanl/singularity-eos/doc/sphinx/src/contributing.rst

 full test suite passes for this PR.

-After that pull request is merged, go to the ``releases`` tab on the right sidebar on github, and draft a new release.
+After that pull request is merged, go to the ``releases`` tab on the right sidebar on GitHub, and draft a new release.
 Set the tag to ``v[release number]``, fill the comment with the changes in the changelog since the last release, and make the release.